jhaals/python-filebutler/README.md

 python-filebutler
 ========================

-filebutler is a small web app based on flask that allows you to upload(post) files over http/https and get a sha1 link in return filebutler uses sqlite as backend to keep track of files.
+filebutler is a small web app based on flask that allows you to upload(post) files over http/https and get a sha1 link in return. filebutler uses sqlite as backend to keep track of files.

-I suggest you use python-filebutler together with [ppUpload](http://github.com/jhaals/ppUpload "ppUpload") .
+I suggest you use python-filebutler together with [ppUpload](http://github.com/jhaals/ppUpload "ppUpload").

 Features
 ---------